Orgasm: Exercise-induced

 Kinsey, in his 1953 book Sexual Behavior in the Human Female, states that exercise could bring about sexual pleasure, including orgasm.
 A review in 1990 on the sexual response as exercise states that the field was poorly researched and that aerobic or isotonic exercise that resembles sexual activity or sexual positions can induce sexual pleasure, including orgasm.
 A 2007 review of the relationship between pelvic floor dysfunction and sexual problems in men and women finds that they are commonly linked and suggests that physical therapy strengthening the pelvic floor could help address the sexual problems but that it was not well studied enough to recommend.
 Starting in at least 2007, the term "coregasm" was used in popular media to refer to exercise-induced orgasm, or in academic parlance "exercise-induced sexual pleasure", and an extensive discussion of the "yogasm" occurred in a 2011 Daily Beast posting.
 A paper published in 2012 presents results of an online survey of women who had experienced an orgasm or other sexual pleasure during exercise.
 The paper was widely discussed in popular media when it was published.
 The authors of the paper said that research on the relationship between exercise and sexual response was still lacking.
 Using data from the nationally representative 2014 National Survey of Sexual Health and Behavior, a 2021 study estimated that about 9% of U.S. adults had experienced an orgasm during exercise at least once.

+Emotional and cognitive factors in female orgasm

+Various studies have linked emotional and cognitive aspects to female orgasm and sexual satisfaction.
+Negative thoughts about failure have been associated with difficulty achieving orgasm, whereas positive emotions during sexual activity are significantly and positively associated with orgasm.
+A study examining the relationship between body awareness and female orgasm found a positive association between awareness of bodily sensations and emotions and both the frequency of orgasms and satisfaction with them.
+Specifically, the facet of Noticing predicted orgasm frequency, Body Trusting predicted orgasm satisfaction, and Attention Regulation predicted both.
+Cognitive-behavioral factors that impair the ability to achieve orgasm include "spectatoring" (observing oneself from an external perspective), cognitive distraction, maladaptive sexual beliefs, performance anxiety, deficits in attention and interoceptive awareness, and behavioral avoidance.
+Feelings of stress, as well as poor emotional connection with a partner, are negatively associated with female orgasm.